chaosape/chaosape.github.com/vitae.md

 separate seL4 components.
 This provided each component a formally proved memory isolation invariant.
 Building a complete UAV system on this platform required a specification for how components were organized and communicated.
-The [Trusted Build]() tool, something I helped develop, could translate this specifications to seL4's less intuitive [CAmkES](http://wiki.sel4.systems/CAmkES) build specification.
+The Trusted Build tool, something I helped develop, could translate these specifications to seL4's less intuitive [CAmkES](http://wiki.sel4.systems/CAmkES) build specification.
 Inter-Component communication could, however, allow one component to cause deadlock in one another.
 I solved this problem by